legsateri/loss-for-words-app/README.md

 ## Motivation

-We wanted a book recommendation app that was community driven.
-Books and lists are all created by the users.

 Writers block is a very common thing, whether you simply write on occasion or professionally.
 I wanted to provide inspiration that is practical, fun to use, and engages users in a conversation.

 ## Screenshots